36th Artios Awards

-36th Artios Awards, presented by the Casting Society of America, honoring the best originality, creativity and the contribution of casting to the overall quality of a film, television, theatre and short-form projects, was held on April 15, 2021, virtually.
+The 36th Artios Awards, presented by the Casting Society of America, honored the best originality, creativity and the contribution of casting to the overall quality of a film, television, theatre and short-form projects.
+The ceremony was held on April 15, 2021, virtually.

 The television, theater, short film and short-form nominations were announced on January 8, 2021.
 The film nominations were announced on February 19, 2021.

 Winners and nominees

 Winners are listed first and highlighted in boldface: